renatopeterman/awesome-subscribe-landing-page/README.md

-Awesome Clean Landing Page
+Awesome Clean Landing/Subscribe Page
 ==========================

-This is a simple subscribe page written in PHP using Lúmen micro-framework, AngularJS and Semantic UI.
+This is a simple and clean subscribe page written in PHP using Lúmen micro-framework, AngularJS and Semantic UI.

 ## Tools